 Once you understand your IDR plan options, you can apply through the Student Aid website by following these steps:

 You can use the estimator tool within your IDR application to compare payments under different plans or to have your loan servicer pick the right one for you.
-Also, note that you can switch out of your IDR plan and apply to a different one at any point in your enrollment if your circumstances change.
 For more details on applying for IDR, visit our other student loan forgiveness resources:

 How to maintain your Income-Driven Repayment plan